-To select phone in different mode, For Android you can go to the
+To select a phone in a different mode, For Android, you can go to the

 - Settings-> Wireless or mobile networks ->Preferred network type -> put LTE / WCDMA / GSM mode (Automatic mode) or LTE preferred mode or select one of the technology.

-Both operating system (OS) warns people of more battery consumption with higher speed in 3G or 4G. iOS says “Using higher mobile speeds loads data faster, but may decrease battery life”.
-Similarly, Android puts Saves battery in 2G only mode.
+Both operating systems (OS) warns people of more battery consumption with higher speed in 3G or 4G. iOS says, “Using higher mobile speeds loads data faster but may decrease battery life.”
+Similarly, Android puts saves battery in 2G only mode.

-We still find people using bar phones or feature phones who only make calls with 2G network.
-Those people will still remain in 2G but for people with faster data preference need to opt 3G or 4G, if it is available.
+We still find people using bar phones or feature phones, which only make calls with 2G networks.
+Those people will always remain in 2G, but people with faster data preference need to opt 4G/5G if available.

-If you have any questions regarding 2G, 3G, 4G and other mobile technologies, feel free to put in the comment section below.
+If you have any questions about 2G, 3G, 4G, 5G, and other mobile technologies, please feel free to put in the comment section below.